celery/celery/docs/reference/celery.rst

         .. admonition:: App Binding

-            For custom apps the task decorator returns proxy objects, so that the act of creating the task is not performed until the task is used or the task registry is accessed.
+            For custom apps the task decorator will return a proxy object, so that the act of creating the task is not performed until the task is used or the task registry is accessed.

             If you are depending on binding to be deferred, then you must